 10. Flush, Virginia Woolf

-The last title on our list is a somewhat strange, but incredibly charming, kind of novel.
+The last title on our list is a somewhat strange, yet incredibly charming novel.

 When the poet Robert Browning reached out to praise her for her work, the two actually managed to meet, fall in love, and marry against her father’s wishes.
 Whisked away to Italy by her new husband, Elizabeth Barrett Browning’s health and outlook began to improve.

 Is your favorite springtime read missing from this list?
 Share your recommendation with us below and stay in the spirit with more quotes about spring during this fantastic season.